Palestinians urge U.N. Security Council action over Israeli raids

 "We want the Security Council to act in accordance with its responsibilities to stop this aggression against our people," he said, without providing details of what action he wanted.

 U.N.
-Secretary-General Ban Ki-moon has urged Hamas and Israel to avoid escalating the Gaza fighting.
+Secretary-General Ban Ki-moon earlier urged Hamas and Israel to avoid escalating the Gaza fighting.

-A new Gaza war has loomed for months as waves of Palestinian rocket attacks and Israeli strikes have grown more intense and frequent.

 EGYPT CONDEMNS RAIDS